 Depending on whom you ask, there are as many as 23 different types of meditation, all of which can help you deal with anxiety.
 With so many styles of meditation to choose from, it’s a wonder the decision doesn’t create more anxiety.
 We’re here to make the case for a type of meditation growing increasingly popular with practitioners and researchers alike: Loving kindness meditation.

 Put simply, loving kindness meditation is a practice that cultivates and nurtures feelings of unconditional kindness and love towards oneself and others using silent mantras or phrases.
-Like mindfulness, the technique has its origins in the Buddhist tradition, where it’s known as Metta, meaning benevolence, loving-kindness, friendliness, and goodwill.
+Like mindfulness, the technique has its origins in the Buddhist tradition, where it’s known as Metta Meditation, meaning benevolence, loving-kindness, friendliness, and goodwill.

 For example, you might use a phrase like, ‘May I be happy’.
 Or, ‘May I feel peace’.

 And unlike mindfulness, loving kindness meditation not about becoming aware of thoughts and feelings, which we know can be difficult for sufferers of anxiety.
 In this sense, loving kindness meditation is a great place to start if you want to start a simple meditation practice.
-We understand if you’re a bit skeptical... but before you run off, check out these powerful science-backed benefits!
+We understand if you’re a bit skeptical... but before you run off, check out these powerful science-backed benefits of loving kindness meditation!